thumbd78492/discord-dream-bot/README.md

-# forked from yubinTW/discord-typescript-demo
+# Forked from yubinTW/discord-typescript-demo

 # Discordjs with TypeScript

-This project is for TRPG.
+This project is for a custom TRPG.
 Use mongoDb to restore card information, player's character inforamtion, etc...
 Use [discord.js](https://github.com/discordjs/discord.js) to create discord bot.
 This enable players to interact with db.

 ## Development